-I am a double major student with a dual bachelor's degree in Mechanical Engineering and International Business, and I am currently seeking a Ph.D. opportunity so that I could keep composing this exhilarating chapter of my bold adventure in the realm of science.
+I am a 2nd-year Ph.D. student studying Mechanical Engineering at the University of California, Berkeley.
+I have a dual bachelor's degree in Mechanical Engineering and International Business.
+This is me composing this exhilarating chapter of my bold adventure in the realm of science and engineering.

 From A Humanities Student To An Engineering Researcher:

 A Little Bit More About My unconventional Background

 Being the only business student in an engineering classroom, my story has been a manifestation of a passion for science and engineering.